-After reviewing the RSM model documentation and supporting references, and reviewing SFWMD responses to a draft of this report, several recommendations for further improvement of the RSM are made in this final report.
+After reviewing the RSM model documentation, supporting references, and the SFWMD responses to a draft of this report, several recommendations for further improvement of the RSM are made in this final report.
 These recommendations address aspects of the RSM formulation that need to be reassessed, concerns regarding the applicability of the diffusion-wave model formulation in some parts of the water-management system (particularly in coastal areas and canals), suggested improvements in the numerical solution technique, and concerns about the formulation and validity of some hydrologic process modules.
 There is a particularly urgent need to validate the RSM in South Florida and include results of pending validation studies in the model documentation.
-As application of the model in South Florida develops more fully, it is anticipated that efficiency of the numerical-solution algorithms will become a major issue giving development of more robust solution methods a heightened priority.
-Coupled application of the management simulation engine (MSE) to the Hydrologic Simulation Engine (HSE) appears very promising but will need to be demonstrated.
+As application of the model in South Florida develops, it is anticipated that inefficiency of the numerical-solution algorithms will become a major issue, giving development of more robust solution engine (MSE) to the Hydrologic Simulation Engine (HSE) appears very promising but will need to be demonstrated.

 Model documentation in its current draft form needs significant improvement in organization and content, particularly in describing model assumptions, numerical solution procedures, model-calibration methods, control of numerical errors, and model-validation techniques and results.
-Panel discussions with SFWMD staff indicate that a plan has been developed to better organize and improve the array of overview materials, technical reference papers, user manuals, implementation application reports, and background material into a cohesive RSM Documentation Set.
-The improved documentation will greatly help to highlight the current features of the model and its suitability for application in South Florida.
+Panel discussions with SFWMD staff indicate that a plan has been developed to improve the array of overview materials, technical reference papers, user manuals, implementation application reports, and background material an better organize them into a cohesive RSM Documentation Set.
+The improved documentation will greatly help to highlight current features of the model and its suitability for application in South Florida.

-The SFWMD is proceeding towards the development of a state-of-the-art regional water-management model that will address the needs of its clients adequately.
-This peer-review component provides an important quality-control step in the development of the RSM.
-The SFWMD is to be commended for including this formative peer review in the RSM development process and for responding to the questions raised during the review.
+The SFWMD is proceeding towards the development of a state-of-the-art regional watermanagement model that will address the needs of its clients adequately.
+This component will be peer-reviewed, providing an important quality-control step in the development of the RSM.
+The SFWMD is to be commended for including this formative review in the RSM development process and for responding to the questions raised during the review.